 - Level 1-Fair value is determined by using unadjusted quoted prices that are available in active markets for identical assets and liabilities. - Level 2-Fair value is determined by using inputs other than Level 1 quoted prices that are directly or indirectly observable.
 Inputs can include quoted prices for similar assets and liabilities in active markets or quoted prices for identical assets and liabilities in inactive markets.
-Related inputs can also include those used in valuation or other pricing models, such as interest rates and yield curves that can be corroborated by observable market data. - Level 3-Fair value is determined by inputs that are unobservable and not corroborated by market data.
+Related inputs can also include those used in valuation or other pricing models, such as interest rates and yield curves that can be corroborated by observable market data - Level 3-Fair value is determined by inputs that are unobservable and not corroborated by market data.
 Use of these inputs involves significant and subjective judgments to be made by a reporting entity-e.g., determining an appropriate adjustment to a discount factor for illiquidity associated with a given security.

-The Company has no assets or liabilities that were measured using prices with significant unobservable inputs (Level 3 assets and liabilities) as of March 31, 2023 and December 31, 2022.
-The carrying value of cash held in money market funds of \$30.9 million as of March 31, 2023 and \$12.2 million as of December 31, 2022 is included in cash and cash equivalents on the condensed consolidated balance sheets and approximates market value based on quoted market prices or Level 1 inputs.
-The carrying value of cash held in commercial paper of \$14.9 million, U.S. government agency securities of \$20.5 million and certificates of deposit of \$7.5 million as of December 31, 2022 are included in cash and cash equivalents.
+The Company had no assets or liabilities that were measured using prices with significant unobservable inputs (Level 3 assets and liabilities) as of March 31, 2024 and December 31, 2023.
+The carrying value of cash held in money market funds of \$31.2 million as of March 31, 2024 and \$10.7 million as of December 31, 2023 is included in cash and cash equivalents on the condensed consolidated balance sheets and approximates market value based on quoted market prices or Level 1 inputs.
+The carrying value of cash held in certificates of deposit of \$60.0 million as of March 31, 2024 is included in cash and cash equivalents.
+The carrying value of cash held in U.S. government agency securities of \$2.5 million and certificates of deposit of \$60.0 million as of December 31, 2023 is included in cash and cash equivalents.